-A systematic review and meta-analysis of oral-fluid self-tests in men demonstrated a two-fold increase, compared to standard HIV testing services, in testing uptake, testing frequency and likelihood of an HIV diagnosis with no evidence of harm and minimal increase in risk-taking behaviour [40].
+A systematic review and meta-analysis of oral fluid self-tests in men demonstrated a two-fold increase, compared to standard HIV testing services, in testing uptake, testing frequency and likelihood of an HIV diagnosis with no evidence of harm and minimal increase in risk-taking behaviour [40].
 Another systematic review found little evidence of adverse events associated with self-testing, such as adverse emotional reactions, inter-partner violence, coerced testing, psychosocial or mental health issues, suicide or self-harm [39].
-Self-reported barriers to self-testing include cost, and fear of carrying out blood tests themselves, interpreting the outcome, or having a reactive test result without any immediate personal support.
-Concerns about accuracy, user error, lack of experience with self-testing and awareness of the availability of a self-testing option are also reported [39, 41].
+Self-reported barriers to self-testing include cost, fear of carrying out the blood test, interpreting the outcome or having a reactive test result without any immediate personal support.
+Concerns about accuracy, user error, lack of experience with self-testing and awareness of the availability of a self-testing option are also reported [39,41].
+While self-testing can facilitate regular HIV testing, the second- and third-generation tests have a longer window period than fourth-generation tests, which could mean that a recent HIV infection is missed.

 Where reported, the HIV self-test positivity rates have been high [42].
-An internet-based self-test scheme targeted at UK MSM and African individuals yielded a new HIV diagnosis rate of 0.83%; around 20% had not previously tested for HIV, 99% described the process as 'easy' and 98% would use the service again.
+An internet-based self-test scheme targeted at UK MSM and black African individuals yielded a new HIV diagnosis rate of 0.83%; around 20% had not previously tested for HIV, 99% described the process as 'easy' and 98% would use the service again.
 Of the 92% who were contactable, all reported confirmatory testing and engagement with HIV services [43].
 Reported linkage to care rates following self-testing vary globally, from 20-100% [39].
 In one systematic review, the majority of participants reported the intention to link into care following performing a self-test, particularly if the result was reactive; however, the evidence of actual linkage into care is limited and further research is required [39].